All Episodes

 Right, right.

-I agree, but I I think that a lot of people that they want people to know that they voted Obama because they don't want to be thought of as racist.
+That they want people to know that they voted Obama because they don't want to be thought of as racist.

-As racist, yes.
+Is racist, yes.

-Well, this is you're right.
+Well, this is, you're right.

-Well, we'll see how many of them actually do it.
+But we'll see how many of them actually do it.

 We'll see how many people actually do it.

-But well, okay, so you don't have any Jewish friends that are voting for McCain, yet they are still your Jewish friends.
+But, well, okay, so you don't have any Jewish friends that are voting for McCain, yet they are still your Jewish friends?

-Not not very close friends.
+Not very close friends.

-No, I don't have any Jewish close friends.
+Close friends, no, I don't have any Jewish close friends for that very reason.

 I'm a conservative person.

-I like to um surround myself like mine.
+I like to surround myself like mine.

-That that's just another thing.
+That's just another thing.

-That that just illustrates my point even further.
+That just illustrates my point even further.

 It's not only an emotional attachment and the Democrat Party or liberalism comes first, it also is a determining factor in who they will associate with and who they will be friends with.

-Now, this is all liberals and Democrats.
+This is all liberals and Democrats.

 No, I agree.

-He was just a passing acquaintance, and you know, we all know that that's that's untruth.
+And, you know, we all know that that's untrue.

-Well, see, that's now the explanation for that is that they know they're lying to themselves on that.
+Now, the explanation for that is that they know they're lying to themselves on that.

 They don't want to be challenged with that.

-They don't want to think they're wrong, so they'll make excuses for the guy.
+They don't want to think they're wrong.

-Again, this is this is all emotional.
+Again, this is all emotional.

-Headline Ugly election incidents show lingering U.S. racism.
+Headline, ugly election incidents show lingering U.S. racism.

 Two weeks before an election that could install the first black U.S. president, scattered ugly incidents have reflected a deep residue of racism among some segments of white America.